Donald-Brown/4html/README.md

 - how to embed fonts in a web page
 - the skills for formatting printed web pages
 - a two-column web page with print formatting

+## chapter 16
+### how to use CSS3 transitions, transforms, animations, and filters
+- CSS transitions
+- CSS transforms
+- CSS animations
+- CSS filters